vmcspadden/navigate2095/docs/source/intermediate.rst

 **navigate**'s :doc:`feature container <contributing/feature_container>` enables us to
-write acquisition routines on the fly by chaining existing :doc:`features <user_guide/features>` into lists.
+write acquisition routines on the fly by chaining existing :doc:`features <user_guide/features/features>` into lists.
 Please see :ref:`Currently Implemented Features <contributing/feature_container:currently implemented features>` for a complete list of features.
-Users can build additionals feature within :doc:`plugins <plugin/plugin_home>`.
+Users can build additional features within :doc:`plugins <plugin/plugin_home>`.

 In this guide, we will use existing features to write a routine that scans through an imaging chamber and takes z-stacks only where it finds the sample.